Your less breakable Galaxy S8 with a 24-hour battery is here

-Confession: If it weren't for the Galaxy S8 Active's monster battery life, I'd tell you to buy the regular Galaxy S8 and a good case.
+Confession: If it weren't for the Galaxy S8 Active's monster battery life, I'd tell you to buy the regular Galaxy S8 ($745.11 at Amazon.com) and a good case.

 The Galaxy S8 Active costs more than the S8 for what is essentially a built-in case and screen protector, but not one of your own choosing.
 An S8-and-case combo would save you money and let you buy a case that works for you.